Rose View Terrace in Clovis, CA

 • pro The residents are welcoming.

-• pro The atmosphere is pleasant.
+• pro The atmosphere is very pleasant.

-• pro The front desk staff are knowledgeable, friendly, and helpful.
+• pro The front desk staff are knowledgeable, friendly and helpful.

 • pro The facility is very safe.

-• pro The staff is great.
+• pro The staff are great.

 Cons